ghc-proposals/ghc-proposals/proposals/0000-new-visible-forall.rst

   -- syntax with several tyvars
   toTuple :: forall a -> forall b. a -> b -> (a, b)

-And it is better to change the syntax as soon as possible, before the old syntax becomes Legacy.
+And it is better to change the syntax as soon as possible, before the old syntax becomes widespread.

 This Proposal suggests adding a new syntax for visible type variables and deprecating the use of the old one.
 ::